nikolaybutnik/star-academy/README.md

 [Star Academy Screen Shot](https://github.com/nikolaybutnik/star-academy/blob/main/client/src/assets/star-academy-banner.png?raw=true)

 Ever wanted to learn guitar but found the process too daunting and unapproachable?
 We have you covered.
 STAR Academy is a web application that brings musical learning to you anywhere and everywhere.
-The app combines theory through randomized trivia quizez, with user defined daily goals.
+The app combines theory through randomized trivia quizzes, with user defined daily goals.

 The philosophy behind STAR Academy is that of rewarding the user for learning.
 Thus, we have created a game-ified app that rewards the user simply for keeping up with their daily practice and studies by turning the act of learning into a game.